-In “The Wisdom of Gifts” the first memoir I’m writing and publishing, my journey begins with feeling out of place like I have no value or gifts to share on Christmas with the family I’ve acquired here in Australia through my Anglo Saxon Australian partner.
+In “The Wisdom of Gifts” the first memoir I wrote, my journey begins with feeling out of place like I have no value or gifts to share on Christmas with the family I’ve acquired here in Australia through my Anglo-Saxon Australian partner.

 The book begins right before Christmas Day in 2017 when my view of myself is negative to the extent that I don’t express much of who I am.
 I feel misunderstood and unable to communicate with the people I share meals with.
 Furthermore, I attract Christmas presents from others that make no sense to me.
 Do these people even know me?
 I wonder.
 I’d been with them around the same table for six years and yet no one seems to realise that there’s this serious and intense desire within me to develop into a writer and an author.

 After speaking with people who report a sense of being out of place with their families, I know I’m not alone in my feelings of alienation.
 I also know that it’s not about my cultural and religious identity, which is Turkish and Muslim, in a predominantly Anglo-Saxon, Christian society.
 It goes deeper than that, back to my roots.
 My female ancestors had unlived lives, unrealised dreams which resulted in displaced and deeply damaging resentments and frustrations.
 In short, I inherited family trauma.